• Prince Henry the Navigator (1394-1460)

 Thus the State had been revolutionised, and there was not a vestige left of the old sound morality.
 Stript of equality, all looked up to the commands of a sovereign without the least apprehension for the present, while Augustus in the vigour of life, could maintain his own position, that of his house, and the general tranquillity.
 When in advanced old age, he was worn out by a sickly frame, and the end was near and new prospects opened, a few spoke in vain of the blessings of freedom, but most people dreaded and some longed for war.
 The popular gossip of the large majority fastened itself variously on their future masters.
 “Agrippa was savage, and had been exasperated by insult, and neither from age nor experience in affairs was equal to so great a burden.
 Tiberius Nero was of mature years, and had established his fame in war, but he had the old arrogance inbred in the Claudian family, and many symptoms of a cruel temper, though they were repressed, now and then broke out.
 He had also from earliest infancy been reared in an imperial house; consulships and triumphs had been heaped on him in his younger days; even in the years which, on the pretext of seclusion he spent in exile at Rhodes, he had had no thoughts but of wrath, hypocrisy, and secret sensuality.
 There was his mother too with a woman caprice.
 They must, it seemed, be subject to a female and to two striplings besides, who for a while would burden, and some day rend asunder the State.

-Aristotle (384–322 B.C.E.) was one of the most prolific Greek philosophers of his generation.
-His writings touch upon a wide range of topics that included logic, metaphysics, ethics and political theory.
-His theories greatly influenced a vast array of thinkers, particularly during the period spanning from Late Antiquity through the Renaissance.
-In his Metaphysics, one of Aristotle’s principle works, he described its subject matter as the “first philosophy” or the study of wisdom.
-Consider the following questions as you read the
+• Aristotle (384–322 BCE) was one of the most influential and prolific Greek philosophers of his time.
+His extensive writings covered a wide range of topics, including logic, metaphysics, ethics, and political theory, leaving an enduring impact on thinkers from Late Antiquity through the Renaissance.
+In his Metaphysics, one of his principal works, Aristotle described its subject matter as ‘first philosophy,’ or the study of wisdom.
+This foundational text explores fundamental questions about existence, causality, and the nature of being.

 • What is wisdom?